-Rationale behind the cut in oil production
+The rationale behind the cut in oil production

 - The world oil prices had been doing well from 2010 until mid-2014.
 An important global benchmark price for purchasing oil- Brent crude was selling at around $110 a barrel.
 But since June 2015, the prices started falling and it plunged below $50 a barrel.
 (You can read the reason for the decrease in oil prices in this article: Fall in Global Oil Prices: Demystified).
 The plummeting price of oil with the growing oversaturation in the market worried the oil producers about the significant revenue shortfalls.
 Hence, a cut was necessary.